Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

 A series of these three-vertices-and-a-grayscale-value groupings is all the information we need create a low-poly image.
 We'll call these groupings "points" and an Array of them will represent each members' _genes_.
 Each member of the population will have a distinct set of these points and the algorithm will optimize for a member whose points, or genes, are more _fit_.

-Note here that we don't necessarily know what the _most_ fit member would look before the algorithm begins searching.
-The algorithm only knows when a member is more fit—it approximates the target image better—than all other members seen thus far.
-The algorithm is searching for _a_ solution, not a specific solution.

 > ☝️ **Why Points instead of Triangles?**\
 > As we'll see later, we'll be using what's called [_Delaunay triangulation_](https://en.wikipedia.org/wiki/Delaunay_triangulation) to create triangles from a member's points/genes, rather than define triangles directly.
-Evolving points is a b/it simpler than evolving triangles, and it also allows us to use the same algorithm to evolve other shapes, like squares or circles.
+Delaunay Triangulation is a technique that takes a set of points and uses them as vertices to creates a set of non-overlapping triangles.
+This is a creative decision as much as it is a technical one.
+I began by evolving triangles directly, but found that I didn't like the results as much as when I evolved points.

 Lastly, we need to define our _constraints_, or the boundaries of the search space.
 In our case (mostly due to the arbitrary limit of my laptop's processing power), **we will limit the height and width of the image to 100x100 pixels and the color space to 8-bit grayscale**.
 Independently, **we will also limit each members' genes to be 100 points**.

 > 🗺️ **Quantifying the Search Space**\
-> With each point each having an `(x,y)` coordinate range of `(0..100, 0..100)` and a grayscale value range of `0..255`, each point can be in one of `101 * 101 * 256 = 2,626,816` possible states.
+> With each point each having an `(x,y)` coordinate range of `(0..100, 0..100)` and a grayscale value range of `0..255`, each point can be in one of `101 * 101 * 256 = 2,626,816` possible states (roughly speaking).
 And, since each member has 100 of these as its genes, this leads to a search space of `(101 * 101 * 256)**100` dimensions, which is an enormously large, but in practice, quite small for an evolutionary algorithm.

-Now we have our objective: we want to find a set of 100 points, called genes, each with an `(x,y)` coordinate and a grayscale value, that when used to create triangles, approximate a given image.
-We also know the constraints of the problem: the image is 100x100 pixels and the grayscale values are 8-bit.
-And finally, we know that the search space is enormous...

-However, we aren't intimidated because we're going to use an evolutionary algorithm to search it for us.
+Now that we've taken a look at the objective, decision variables, and constraints at a high level, let's take a look at how we can represent them in code.

+To recap:
+- **Objective**: Find a set of non-overlapping triangles that approximate the given image
+- **Decision Variables**: Each vertex can be encoded as an `(x,y)` coordinate and a grayscale value
+- **Constraints**: 100x100 pixel image, 8-bit grayscale, 100 points

 # Member Representation